twelve13/Prototypes/README.md

 **In programming, a prototype is an object that supplies base behavior to a second object.**
 The second object inherits the base behavior and can then further customize the base behavior.
 This second object in turn could be the prototype for a third object and so on, forming a **prototype tree**.

-The Javascript interpreter workd by searching up the prototype tree until the property is found.
+When looking for a property on an object, the Javascript interpreter works by searching up the prototype tree until the property is found.
 The interpreter will look for the property on an object.
 If it can't find it there, it will look at the object's prototype, and so on.
 If no property is ever found, it returns undefined.

 **The last stop at the very top of the prototype tree is Object.prototype, from which all reference types inherit by default.**